Legislative Vehicles used in SLAPP cases

 The enduring challenges for members of the media defending themselves against libel cases include the high costs involved, the burden of proof, linked to a single legal meaning (now decided by the judge), and the lengthy periods of time taken for legal proceedings to come to fruition.
 All of these aspects continued to make England an ‘ideal’ jurisdiction for claimants, perpetuating the phenomenon of ‘libel tourism’.

 The Defamation Act 2013 is the key piece of defamation legislation.
 Pursuant to section 1(1) claimants are required to prove that the defamatory material has caused, or is likely to cause, serious harm to their reputation.
 For bodies that trade for profit, the serious harm requirement is qualified by section 1(2), in that to meet the serious harm threshold claimant’s need to demonstrate actual or likely serious financial loss.
+It is also important to note the repetition rule which is if you repeat a defamatory statement, through reposting or republishing, for example, then you could also be sued for defamation too.
+A claimant has 12 months from the date of the first publication to bring a claim.

 When it comes to serious harm, each case is judged on its individual merits and so there is no set definition on what ‘serious harm’ looks like, but previous judgments have emphasised that numerous factors are considered, such as how widely the information has been disseminated and the fact that there is evidence that the statement has caused, or is likely to cause, harm.